 Environmental Stewardship Matters

-Whether seen in the solar plant that, on sunny days, powers up to 90% of our school electricity needs, the Water Treatment Plant that allows us to recycle and reuse up to 50% of our water, or the thousands of indigenous trees that cover our campus, Rosslyn is demonstrating our conviction that we are responsible for being stewards of God's creation.
+Whether seen in the solar plant that, on sunny days, powers up to 90% of our school electricity needs, the Water Treatment Plant that allows us to recycle and reuse up to 50% of our water, the two recycling centers, or the thousands of indigenous trees that cover our campus, Rosslyn is demonstrating our conviction that we are responsible for being stewards of God’s creation.
 (Psalms 65:9-13)

 Thanks to intentional architecture and campus design, the values of spiritual and intellectual rootedness, beauty, and environmental stewardship infuse Rosslyn’s learning environment.
 As they do, they are more than just a passive backdrop.
 They are an active and important part of Rosslyn’s educational culture.
 As we renovate old structures and build new ones, these same values will continue to be visible.